A consistent light-cone-gauge superstring field theory: A consistent light-cone-gauge superstring field theory

+by adding all the three contributions together, where $A(x; Z_I)$ and $B_{IJ}^{ij}(x; Z_I)$ are functions of $x$ and $Z_I$ which are finite at $x=x_{\pm}$.
+If we explicitly calculate correlation functions of the spin operators, it should reproduce the result in Eq.\,(\ref{massless 4R}).

-To confirm the complete cancellations of singularity at $z_+=z_-$, we need more detailed calculations.
-However, it is reasonable to consider it to happen for the following reasons.
-Because, if we act transformation $S$ to the light-cone field first, the correlation function is nothing but that of the external DDF states in the gauge-invariant theory, so there is nothing to cause divergence at $z_{+}=z_{-}$.
-This reason can apply not only four-Ramond vertex but also to all the quartic vertices, so we consider that divergence does not occur any quartic vertex.
-Thus, we can take the stubbed theory as a consistent light-cone-gauge superstring field theory.
+Similarly for the general four-Ramond vertices, if we act transformation $S$ upon the light-cone states first, the correlation function is nothing but that of the external DDF states in the gauge-invariant theory, so we can find that there is nothing to cause divergence at $x=x_{\pm}$ ($z_{+}=z_{-}$).
+This reason can apply not only four-Ramond vertex but also to all the quartic or higher-order vertices in the stubbed theory.
+So, it is reasonable to conclude that there is no divergence difficulty in the stubbed theory, and we can take it as a consistent light-cone-gauge superstring field theory.